Phil Frye

-Philip Todd Frye (born in Washington, D.C.) is a former professional American football running back in the National Football League.
-He played with the Minnesota Vikings in 1987.
+Philip Todd Frye (born December 20, 1958) is an American former professional football player who was a running back for the Minnesota Vikings of the National Football League (NFL) in 1987.
+He played college football for the Cal Lutheran Kingsmen.

 In the early 1980s, Frye was a running back at California Lutheran University, where he was a 1983 graduate.
 He was later a university football coach for Cal Lutheran (assistant football strength coach), Hawaii (football head strength coach), and UCLA (head strength and conditioning coach).
 He has been a strength and conditioning coach at EXOS since 2014.